-In promoting the environmental and/or social characteristics of the Fund, the Investment Manager will: (a) assess the equity securities using a norms-based evaluation and will comply with the Investment Manager's policy on assessing breaches of the United Nations Global Compact Principles for Business as outlined in its ESG Principles and Guidelines document; and (b) exclude companies that derive more than 10 per cent. of their annual revenues from (i) the production and/or distribution of alcohol, weapons and armaments or adult entertainment; (ii) the provision of gambling services; and (ii) the sale of tobacco.
-In addition, investments in companies that derive more than 5 per cent. of their annual revenues from the production of tobacco from the Fund's holdings will be excluded.
+In promoting the environmental and/or social characteristics of the Fund, the Investment Manager will:

+(a) assess the equity securities using a norms-based evaluation and will comply with the Investment Manager's policy on assessing breaches of the United Nations Global Compact Principles for Business as outlined in its ESG Principles and Guidelines document;

+and

+- (b) exclude from the Fund's holdings companies that derive more than 10 per cent. of their annual revenues from: - (i) the production and/or distribution of alcohol; - (ii) the production and/or distribution of military weapon systems and components, and provision of support systems and services for production of military weapon systems and components; - (iii) the production and/or distribution of adult entertainment; - (iv) the provision of gambling services; or - (v) the retail sale of tobacco.

+In addition, investments in companies that derive more than 5 per cent. of their annual revenues from the production of tobacco will be excluded from the Fund's holdings.

-Finally, the Investment Manager employs an additional assessment to ensure that the Fund invests in a way which is, in the Investment Manager's opinion, in alignment with the Paris Climate Agreement by excluding carbon intensive companies that do not, or will not, play a role in the transition to a low-carbon future.
+Finally, the Investment Manager employs an additional assessment to ensure that the Fund invests in a way which, in the Investment Manager's opinion is, in alignment with the Paris Climate Agreement by excluding carbon intensive companies that do not, or will not, play a role in the transition to a low-carbon future.
 This assessment includes (a) a quantitative screening to exclude (i) companies that generate more than 10 per cent. of revenues from the extraction and/or production of thermal coal, oil and/or gas and (ii) companies that generate more than 50 per cent. of revenues from services provided to thermal coal, oil and/or gas extraction and/or production; and (b) qualitative screening to identify those companies that, in the Investment Manager's opinion, will not play a role in the transition to a low carbon future.
 As part of this screening, the Investment Manager will consider whether the company provides an essential service (meaning those services that are not discretionary, do not currently have low carbon alternatives, and are crucial to the way individuals currently live), and also whether it can and has shown a commitment to preparing for the low-carbon economy through, for example, its emissions reporting, carbon policies and targets.
 Carbon intensive companies that do not fulfil the qualitative screening process will be excluded from the portfolio.

 These assessments will be made by the Investment Manager through a combination of third party data sources (such as Sustainalytics and MSCI) and its own research (including company engagement).
 These considerations apply at the time of acquisition of the equity securities and in the event of any subsequent inadvertent holding of an equity security not aligned with these, the Investment Manager shall seek to dispose of any such securities as soon as reasonably practicable in line with Baillie Gifford's Divestment Policy as outlined in the Investment Manager's ESG Principles and Guidelines document.
 The assessment of whether companies follow good governance practices requires active engagement and demonstration of stewardship through company engagement and analysis in accordance with the stewardship principles included in the Investment Manager's ESG Principles and Guidelines document.
-Please see section entitled "Sustainable Finance Disclosures Regulation" under section entitled "Risk Factors" for more details.
+Please see section entitled "Sustainability Risks" under section entitled "Risk Factors" for more details.